TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-monorepo-setup.md

 # Shared Vite Config

 The workspace documentation has a separate section on [sharing config](https://vitest.dev/guide/workspace.html#configuration).
-You need to put your shared config in a separate file and then import and use the `mergeConfig` utility to combine with your per-package config.
+You need to put your shared config in a separate file and then import it and use the `mergeConfig` utility to combine with your per-package config.
 Interestingly, `mergeConfig` seems to be generic.
 It appears to work with Vite settings too.

 I was expecting another misunderstanding on my part, but it worked as expected.
 I was able to move almost everything into a shared `vitest.config.ts`.
 I've left the old coverage settings in place so that I can still run per package coverage.